 In Marysville, Kansas, members of the local FFA (Future Farmers of America) are helping to build the Blue River Rail Trail, despite opposition from local and statewide farm organizations.
 Is this perhaps a hopeful sign, an indication that the next generation of rural residents are embracing all that trails have to offer?

-The Blue River Rail Trail is a rails-to-trails project that is converting an abandoned Union Pacific railroad line into a public recreational trail between Marysville and Lincoln, Nebraska, while maintaining the right-of-way for possible future rail use.
+The Blue River Rail Trail is a rails-to-trails project that is converting an out-of-service railbanked Union Pacific railroad line into a public recreational trail between Marysville and Lincoln, Nebraska, while maintaining the right-of-way for possible future rail use.
 This trail is being built largely by volunteers, with private funds and grants, and no public tax support.

 Yet despite the well-documented benefits of rail-trails — recreation, health, tourism, economic impact, and improving the attractiveness of a community to active and creative people — many agribusiness groups have worked tirelessly to impede development of rails-to-trails projects in Kansas, through legislation (Farm Bureau tries to kill Rails to Trails in Kansas, Kansas Rail-Trails Threatened By Proposed Bill), lawsuits (Opposition to Rails to Trails finds its home in Kansas, Landowners File Nationwide Rails-to-Trails Lawsuit), and advocacy (Kansas Farm Bureau: “We support repeal of the National Trails System Act authorizing railbanking and the conversion of rail beds for trail development.
 Returning corridor no longer used for rail service to the underlying landowner is a top priority.“).